rGarmendia/terraform-kubernetes/README.md

 ## ArgoCD Apps
 ### Description
-#### For application deployment, we'll be utilizing ArgoCD.
+#### For application deployment, we'll be utilizing GitOps with ArgoCD.
 You can find the ArgoCD apps here [ArgoCD App](https://github.com/rGarmendia/argocd-apps/tree/main).

 You can access to the manifest file under [this path](https://github.com/rGarmendia/argocd-apps/tree/main/podinfo).
 Both downloading the file, or cloning the repository to get the manifest file will work.